 Business Lasting Power of Attorney

-A person ('the donor') who has a self employed business or is the director of a company can make a business Lasting Power of Attorney, whereby should they lose mental capacity, their nominated attorney or attorneys can make business decisions on the donor's behalf.
-The attorneys are legally required to act in the donor's best interests.
+An individual who has a self employed business or is the sole director of a company can make a Business Lasting Power of Attorney.
+If subsequently they should they lose mental capacity or become injured or unavailable, the persons they have nominated will be able to make business decisions on their behalf.
+This allows the business to continue.
+The individual is the 'donor' and the persons they nominate attorneys are their 'attorneys'.
+The attorneys are legally required to act in the donor's best interests and have a duty of care.

 The 'jointly and severally' option provides greater flexibility.
 For example, the donor's business LPA may specify certain key decisions, such as whether to take on a member of staff and whether to sell the business, that have to be made jointly (requiring both attorneys to agree), whereas on other business matters, the attorneys can make decisions individually.